Shedding Your Winter Coat: Ayurvedic Wisdom for Spring

-For videos of three (3) accessible Sun Salutation versions, check out Wisdom Tree’s Premium Video Membership here.
+For videos of three (3) ways to do Sun Salutations using a chair, check out Wisdom Tree’s YouTube Channel here.

 The transition from winter to spring can be tricky.
 However, by taking time to align our daily habits and routines using the wisdom of Ayurveda, we can make the most of the glorious season of spring.
 Be well!

 For detoxifying spring yoga practice, look for my next blog, “Revitalizing Spring Yoga Flow: 8 Poses for Balancing Kapha.”